JonathonLuiten/Dynamic3DGaussians/README.md

 ## Partial code release
 So far we have released two parts of the code: training and visualization.
-There are three further parts to be released in the future when I find time to clean them up (ETA Dec 15):
+There are three further parts to be released in the future when I find time to clean them up (ETA Feb 4th):
  - Evaluation code for evaluating the method for both novel-view-synthesis and tracking.
  - Data preparation code, to create the cleaned dataset (which I have provided), from the raw CMU panoptic capture data.
  - Code for creative editing of scenes (scene composition, etc).

+Previously I hoped to have this done in December, unfortunately I didn't manage this and I am now aiming for Feb 4.

 ## Calls for contributions: Let's make this code better together!
 Happy to work together to make this code better.
 If you want to contrib either open and issue / pull request, or send me an email.